LordBubblesDev/restbl/README.md

 ### Apply patches
 This section is useful if you want to apply all JSON, RCL and YAML patches in a folder to a selected RESTBL file.

+### Calculate RESTBL from Single Mod
+This will generate a resource table for a single mod (select the folder containing `romfs`).
+It will automatically be generated in the mod's folder under `romfs/System/Resource`.
 <br><br>

 ## CLI Usage